MidstallSoftware/vista/README.md

-# nuxtlib
+# Vista

-Library for extra components and useful things to make Midstall's websites work better with Nuxt 3
+Vista is a component library for Nuxt 3, it is designed for Midstall Software to make consistent websites.
+However, anyone can use vista.